spacetelescope/crds/docs/users_guide/source/top_level_use.rst

                        'CCDGAIN' : '2.0',
                        ...
                     }

+		 Alternately,  a string specifying the full path of a dataset from which CRDS will extract header values.

+		 str

+		 e.g. "/where/it/is/j8bt05njq_raw.fits"

         reftypes :    A list of reference type names,  where each reftype is the keyword used to record that kind of reference file in a